Start your moodboard

 Type '@' in any text field to mention someone who has access to your board.
 They'll receive a notification and be able to respond to your comment.

-Now that your moodboard is complete, you have a powerful starting point for your creative project.
-Remember, you can create multiple moodboards to explore different visual directions.
-Get inspired with our moodboard templates.
+Now that your moodboard is complete, you have a powerful starting point for your interior design project.
+Remember, you can create multiple moodboards to explore different visual directions at any time.
+If you're just starting to collect inspiration for a project, use the free Interior Design Moodboard template below to make a moodboard in minutes.